asmeurer/python-unicode-variable-names/docs/continue-characters.md

+This page was generated using Python version 3.8.2, which uses Unicode version 12.1.0

 These are the characters that are valid as any character other than the first in a Python variable name.
 For a list of characters that are valid for any